Sustainable business: Examples of sustainable companies

-Smaller companies such as Nature's Path, an organic cereal and snack making business, have also made sustainability gains in the 21st century.
+Smaller companies such as Nature's Path, an organic cereal and snack-making business, have also made sustainability gains in the 21st century.
 CEO Arran Stephens and his associates have ensured that the quickly growing company's products are produced without toxic farm chemicals.
 Furthermore, employees are encouraged to find ways to reduce consumption.
 Sustainability is an essential part of corporate discussions.
 Another example comes from Salt Spring Coffee, a company created in 1996 as a certified organic, fair trade, coffee producer.
-In recent years they have become carbon neutral, lowering emissions by reducing long-range trucking and using bio-diesel in delivery trucks, upgrading to energy efficient equipment and purchasing carbon offsets.
-The company claims to offer the first carbon neutral coffee sold in Canada.
+In recent years they have become carbon neutral, lowering emissions by reducing long-range trucking and using bio-diesel in delivery trucks, upgrading to energy-efficient equipment, and purchasing carbon offsets.
+The company claims to offer the first carbon-neutral coffee sold in Canada.
 Salt Spring Coffee was recognized by the David Suzuki Foundation in the 2010 report Doing Business in a New Climate.
-A third example comes from Korea, where rice husks are used as a nontoxic packaging for stereo components and other electronics.
+A third example comes from Korea, where rice husks are used as nontoxic packaging for stereo components and other electronics.
 The same material is later recycled to make bricks.

 Some companies in the textile industry have been moving towards more sustainable business practices.
 Specifically, the clothing company Patagonia has focused on reducing consumption and waste.
 The company limits its environmental impact by ensuring only recycled and organic materials, repairing damaged clothes, and by complying with strong environmental protection standards for its entire supply chain.

 Some companies in the mining and specifically gold mining industries are attempting to move towards more sustainable practices, especially given that the industry is one of the most environmentally destructive.
-Indeed, regarding gold mining, Northwestern University scientists have, in the laboratory, discovered an inexpensive and environmentally sustainable method that uses simple cornstarch—instead of cyanide—to isolate gold from raw materials in a selective manner.
-Such a method will reduce the amount of cyanide released into the environment during gold extraction from raw ore, with one of the Northwestern University scientists, Sir Fraser Stoddart stating that: “The elimination of cyanide from the gold industry is of the utmost importance environmentally".
+Regarding gold mining, Northwestern University scientists have, in the laboratory, discovered an inexpensive and environmentally sustainable method that uses simple cornstarch—instead of cyanide—to isolate gold from raw materials in a selective manner.
+Such a method can reduce the amount of cyanide released into the environment during gold extraction from raw ore, with one of the Northwestern University scientists, Sir Fraser Stoddart stating that: “The elimination of cyanide from the gold industry is of the utmost importance environmentally".
 Additionally, the retail jewelry industry is now trying to be more sustainable, with companies using green energy providers and recycling more, as well as preventing the use of mined-so called 'virgin gold' by applying re-finishing methods on pieces and re-selling them.
-Furthermore, the customer may opt for Fairtrade Gold, which gives a better deal to small scale and artisanal miners, and is an element of sustainable business.
-However, not all think that mining can be sustainable and much more must be done, noting that mining in general is in need of greater regional and international legislation and regulation, which is a valid point given the huge impact mining has on the planet and the huge number of products and goods that are made wholly or partly from mined materials.
+Furthermore, the customer may opt for Fairtrade Gold, which gives a better deal to small-scale and artisanal miners, and is an element of sustainable business.
+However, not everyone thinks that mining can be sustainable and many believe that much more must be done, noting that mining in general requires greater regional and international legislation and regulation, which is a valid point given the huge impact mining has on the planet and the huge number of products and goods that are made wholly or partly from mined materials.